m-bock/purescript-transit/README.md

 <p align="right"><sup>🗎 <a href="test/Examples/SimpleDoor.purs#L66-L69">test/Examples/SimpleDoor.purs L66-L69</a></sup></p>
 <!-- PD_END -->

+This test does the same thing—starts with the door open, closes it, opens it, then closes it again.
+But instead of just checking the final result, it verifies each step along the way: after closing, the door is closed; after opening, the door is open; and after closing again, the door is closed.
+This makes sure each transition works correctly.

-Since we want to perform many of these tests, we'll define a convenient helper function `assertWalk` that performs the test and asserts the result:
+Since we'll want to write many of these tests, it's helpful to define a reusable helper function.
+The `assertWalk` function takes an update function, an initial state, and a list of message/state pairs representing the expected walk through the state machine:

 <!-- PD_START:purs
 pick: